Azazel (Marvel Comics): Weapon X-Force

 Mystique recruits Azazel to battle William Stryker, who has been resurrected and begun using dark magic.
-Azazel is attacked by Weapon X-Force, but quickly overpowers the team and obliges the request because of the ties Mystique has with both him and Sabretooth, as she is the mother of the sons of both men (Azazel is the father of her son Nightcrawler, and Sabretooth is the father of her son Graydon Creed).
+Azazel is attacked by Weapon X-Force, but quickly overpowers the team and obliges the request because of the ties Mystique has with both him and Sabretooth, as she is the mother of the sons of both men (Azazel was thought to be the father of her son Nightcrawler, and Sabretooth is the father of her son Graydon Creed).

 Azazel kills all of the members of Weapon X-Force, as they are all sinners who are already designated for eternal damnation.
 Due to all members of Weapon X-Force possessing regenerative self-healing, Azazel keeps them in suspended animation with the use of his teleportation abilities.
 Frozen in time, the team's souls are transported to Hell to complete the mission and returned to their bodies afterward.

 House of X

 Azazel is eventually welcomed to the new mutant island of Krakoa, created by Professor X, Magneto, and Moira MacTaggert.
 He enters through the teleportation gateway alongside other villainous and fractious mutants, who are invited to join the nation to heal mutantdom and start over as a species.
 Azazel later joins the Dark X-Men, only to be killed by the "Bamf Dragon", an alternate universe version of Nightcrawler who was transformed into a demonic dragon-like form.